-At the time this publication went to publication (Last Revised: August 2020), all the information contained in it was updated.
-Since this document is a printed version and prepared in advance of the academic year, changes may be necessary after publication.
-If this occurs, students will be notified electronically and the online version will be updated on the University website.
-Students are encouraged to always reference the online version (saintleo.edu/hubfs/Greek%20Life/Student%20Affairs/Code-of-Conduct.pdf) for the most up-to-date information.
+When this document went to publication (Last Revised: August 2022), all the information contained in it was updated.
+Since this document is prepared in advance of the academic year, changes may be necessary.
+If this occurs, students will be notified electronically, and the online version will be updated on the University website.
+Students are encouraged to reference the online version (www.saintleo.edu/code-of-conduct) for the most up-to-date information.